fragrussu/sardunet/tutorials/README.md

 All tools listed above contain a detailed *help* manual, which you can print simply as `python </PATH/TO/SCRIPT> --help`.
 Additionally, these simple tutorials show the tools in action:

-* [**Tutorial 1**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial1.md) shows how to extract voxels for SARDU-Net training;
+* [**Tutorial 1**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial1.md) shows how to extract voxels for SARDU-Net training.

-* [**Tutorial 2**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial2.md) shows how to train a SARDU-Net, selecting different learning settings and accessing qMRI sub-protocols selected by the trained SARDU-Net;
+* [**Tutorial 2**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial2.md) shows how to train a SARDU-Net, choosing the learning options and accessing qMRI sub-protocols selected by the trained SARDU-Net;

 * [**Tutorial 3**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial3.md) shows how to use a trained SARDU-Net to downsample or upsample a qMRI scan.